beatboxjs/ror-player/assets/tuneDescriptions/afoxe.md

 * Break 1, a call&response between Surdos and all others
 * Breaks 2 & 3 which are exchange-surdo-lines for Mid and High Surdos
-* Bra Break, a call&response between Repis and all others
+* Call Break, a call&response between Repis and all others
 * Wolf Break, a call&response between Surdos and all others which ends with a (name giving) howl.
 It is usually played in a loop.
 Can also be played in other tunes.